Why has the River Murray Flood Resilience Code Amendment been developed?

 For more information:

-What changes to finished floor levels and overall building height requirements are included in the draft Code Amendment?
+What changes to finished floor levels and overall building height requirements are included in the Code Amendment?

-What changes to design techniques and building materials for underfloor structures are included in the draft Code Amendment?
+What changes to design techniques and building materials for underfloor structures are included in the Code Amendment?

 Under previous planning rules, dwellings in the flood plain could ‘enclose’ the external framework of an undercroft storage area with ‘removeable panels’ which could be detached prior to a flood event to allow the passage of floodwaters through the undercroft area.